awsdocs/aws-codepipeline-user-guide/doc_source/create-cloudtrail-S3-source-cli.md

    aws events put-rule --name "MyS3SourceRule" --event-pattern "{\"source\":[\"aws.s3\"],\"detail-type\":[\"AWS API Call via CloudTrail\"],\"detail\":{\"eventSource\":[\"s3.amazonaws.com\"],\"eventName\":[\"PutObject\",\"CompleteMultiPartUpload\"],\"resources\":{\"ARN\":[\"arn:aws:s3:::myBucket/myFolder/file.zip\"]}}}
    ```

-1. To add AWS CodePipeline as a target, call the put\-targets command and include the `--rule` and `--targets` parameters\.
+1. To add CodePipeline as a target, call the put\-targets command and include the `--rule` and `--targets` parameters\.

    The following command specifies that for the rule named `MyS3SourceRule`, the target `Id` is composed of the number one, indicating that in a list of targets for the rule, this is target 1\.
 The command also specifies an example `ARN` for the pipeline\.
 The pipeline starts when something changes in the repository\.